Craig Eastmond

-Craig Leon Eastmond (born 9 December 1990) is an English professional footballer who plays as a midfielder for club Eastbourne Borough, for which he is also captain.
+Craig Leon Eastmond (born 9 December 1990) is an English professional footballer who plays as a midfielder for club Eastbourne Borough.
 He is also capable of playing at right-back.
 A product of the Arsenal Academy who came to prominence during the 2008–09 FA Youth Cup, Eastmond made ten first team appearances between 2009 and 2013 for Arsenal in the Premier League, FA Cup, League Cup and UEFA Champions League.

 Eastmond had three loan spells away from the Gunners.
 He joined Millwall on loan in 2011, with whom he spent some of his early youth career.
 He was loaned to Wycombe Wanderers and Colchester United in 2012, and signed for Colchester on a permanent basis in 2013 following the expiry of his contract with Arsenal.
 He made over 50 appearances for Colchester before his release in February 2015.

-As a player at Sutton United, in 2016-17 Eastmond was part of only the 9th non-League side to reach the 5th round of the FA Cup since 1945, and in 2020–21 was captain as the club won the National League and promotion to the English Football League for the first time in its 123-year history.
+As a player at Sutton United, in 2016–17 Eastmond was part of only the 9th non-League side to reach the 5th round of the FA Cup since 1945, and in 2020–21 was captain as the club won the National League and promotion to the English Football League for the first time in its 123-year history.